 You’ll find common proofreading errors such as: unclosed parenthesis, mis-positioning the period with double quotes, etc.

 Some people use proofreading marks and symbols.
 They are the handwritten symbols used to highlight the errors.
 Particularly used when you are reviewing a printed article.
-The main purpose of proofreading marks is to help you to stay organized.
-And remind you what mistakes you highlighted.
+The main purpose of proofreading marks to keep a track on the errors detected, hence helping you to stay organized.

 Now, you’ve to apply those edits in the word file.

 Time – final check

 The checklist includes common proofreading errors.
 I quickly review those areas to make sure everything is fine.